techmahedy/zunoo/README.md

 {
     public function index(User $user)
     {
-        //$user object has to passed to show error message and old value return view('user.index', compact('user'));
+        //$user object has to be passed to show error message and old value return view('user.index', compact('user'));
     }